icfpcontest2014/icfpcontest2014.github.io/specification.markdown

     #####    # ##   ## ##   ## #    ## ##
              # #     # #     # #     # #

-When a ghost encounters a bend, it is forced to continue around the bend.
+Usually, when a ghost encounters a bend, it is forced to continue around the bend.
 When a ghost encounters a dead end, it is forced to turn around.

+An exception is when a powerpill is activated when a ghost is on a bend.
+Consider the following case, where the ghost comes from above, and the powerpill is subsequently activated.

+      # #
+      # #
+    ### #
+       =#
+    #####

+When powerpill is activated, the ghost direction is set to up, as if it had come from the wall below its current position.
+Consequently, the ghost may choose to go up or left.
+If it goes left, this may seem like the ghost has not had its direction reversed ... but it has!

 When a ghost chooses an illegal move (or no move at all) at a junction, it is forced to continue in its previous direction if this is legal, and if not, then